Neoclassical transport in strong gradient regions of large aspect ratio tokamaks

 At $\theta=\pi$, the opposite is true, because the orbits of particles with positive poloidal velocity come from the low density region (see figure \ref{fig: PoloidalPicture}b).
-In standard low flow neoclassical theory, the number of particles with positive and negative poloidal velocity is the same, so these effects cancel out and there is no poloidal variation in density.
-For a shifted trapped-passing boundary, the number of particles with positive and negative poloidal velocity are different and there is a poloidal variation of density within a flux surface.
+Thus, for a shifted trapped-passing boundary in the strong gradient case, the number of particles with positive and negative poloidal velocity are different to lowest order in $\epsilon$ and $\rho/r$ and density varies poloidally within a flux surface.
+For comparison, the same effect occurs in standard low flow neoclassical theory, but the number of particles with positive and negative poloidal velocity is the same to lowest order in $\rho/r$ and these effects cancel out.
+The asymmetry in the passing particle distribution function in the strong gradient case gives a poloidal density variation of order \textit{O}$(\epsilon)$, whereas, in standard low flow neoclassical theory, the poloidal density variation is much smaller.
 The same argument can be constructed for poloidal variation of temperature and mean parallel flow.